Sum of Gaussian vectors and large sets: Abstract

 \section{Abstract}

-We show that for some constant $\kappa>0$, any centered $\kappa$-subgaussian random variable is equal to the sum of three standard Gaussian random variables, confirming a conjecture of M. Talagrand.
-We also prove that given $\Lambda\geq 1$, any centered random vector $X$ in $\mathbb{R}^n$ such that $\|X\|\leq \Lambda$ almost surely and $\|\mathrm{Cov}(X)\|\leq {\Lambda^2 }{e^{-\Lambda^2}}$ is equal to the sum of a universal number of standard Gaussian random vectors.
-In particular, a centered random vector is subgaussian if and only if it is a finite sum of Gaussian random vectors.
-We apply these results to settle the permutation invariant case of M. Talagrand's convexity problem, and to give optimal estimates on the largest ellipsoid contained in a sum of large sets in Gaussian spaces.
+We prove that the convexity problem of M. Talagrand is equivalent to the subgaussian vector problem: can any centered $1$-subgaussian random vector in $\mathbb{R}^n$ be realized as the sum of a universal number of standard Gaussian vectors?
+We introduce methods to study this problem and, using elementary arguments, we settle it for $1$-subgaussian random variables and random vectors with good norm and covariance bounds.
+These results already confirm the permutation invariant case of the convexity problem, and give optimal estimates on the largest ellipsoid contained in a sum of large sets in Gaussian spaces.
+We also propose a Riemannian version of the convexity problem for spaces with nonnegative Ricci curvature.